Beside the Mountain

 • Use fresh spices for the best flavor!
 Sniff your spices and take a second to see how old they are.

-• Make sure the baking soda and baking powder is fresh to get a good rise in your muffins.
+• Make sure the baking soda and baking powder are fresh to get a good rise in your muffins.

-• Bake at a high temperature to start, 425 Fahrenheit, to create a higher muffin dome, then turn the oven down to 375 Fahrenheit and finish baking them completely without drying them out.
+• Bake at a high temperature to start, 425 Fahrenheit (215 °C), to create a higher muffin dome, then turn the oven down to 375 Fahrenheit (190 °C) and finish baking them completely without drying them out.

 • Use cupcake liners.
-With the big bakery-style tops it makes them easier to remove from the pan without breaking them!
+For the big bakery-style muffin tops it makes them easier to remove from the pan without breaking them!
 I have used silicone liners or paper liners for this recipe.
-I find when the muffins are in silicone liner the muffins will need to bake 2-3 minutes then when in a grease pan or with paper liners.
+I find that when the muffins are in a silicone liner, they will need to bake 2-3 minutes, then when in a grease pan or with paper liners.

 Nutritionist looking at her cupboards full of healthy food in jars.